KDSmel/KDSmel.github.io/README.md

 Receiver Operating Characteristic (ROC) is a metric to evaluate classifier output quality.
 To calculate and plot:

-ROC curves typically consist of true positive rates on the y-axis and false positive rates on the x-axis.
-This means that the top left corner of the graph area is the ideal point as the true positive is maximum and the false positive is zero.
-As always not only we do not have a perfect dataset but also datasets are contaminated by some noise levels, which is not very realistic.
-However, it is always good to have a larger area under the curve(in the figure below, the first and last classes are the greatest).
-If we go back to the precision-recall report showed at the start of this post, we see that precision and recall(and f-score of course) for the first and last classes were the highest among others.

 ```python
 from itertools import cycle
 from sklearn import svm, datasets